nasa/earthdata-download/README.md

     npm install

-In order to run the project locally you need to run Vite in one terminal:
+In order to run the project locally you need to run:

-    npm run dev

-And you need to run Electron in a separate terminal:

     npm start